 Our diaphragm compressors are the best choice for high purity cylinder filling.
 The triple diaphragm design guarantees that the process gas will not be contaminated nor will it be vented to the atmosphere due to blow-by entering the crankcase.
 This means that high purity gas will remain high purity.

-If you’re transfilling any type of gas such as monosilane, nitrogen trifluoride, silicon tetrafluoride, oxygen, fluorine, hydrogen, argon, helium, neon, deuterium, nitrogen, ethylene, carbon dioxide, carbon monoxide, methane, our diaphragm compressor will allow you to do it safely, cleanly and reliably.
+If you’re transfilling any type of gas such as monosilane, nitrogen trifluoride, silicon tetrafluoride, oxygen, fluorine, hydrogen, argon, helium, neon, deuterium, nitrogen, ethylene, carbon dioxide, carbon monoxide, methane, sour gas, our diaphragm compressor will allow you to do it safely, cleanly and reliably.